dlabs-ci/test-php/SOLUTION.md

 Solution
 --------

 Yearly reports for number of profile views are built using a stored procedure declared inside `setup.sql` file.
 Data is fetched inside the command using a simple call to the MySQL procedure.
-After that, table headers and "NULL" values are transformed to be more UI friendly.
+After that, table headers and `NULL` values are transformed to be more UI friendly.
 This could be accomplished inside the procedure itself, but it might end up being used in some other SQL script where `NULL` values are preferred.

 ### Test cases
   - Validate output table format (all columns present, year in "Profile" column)